 In the IG videos, Kanye once again admits he could have stopped the feud in the first place had he been in the right headspace.
 “If I wasn’t in a medicated state, I might have thought or the wherewithal to say, ‘Hey Pusha, don’t diss drake on my beat,’ and I spoke about that and took accountability for that,” he reiterates.

 Ye then breaks down his current issue with Drake.
-“The fact that is people making rumors or thinking that you fucked my wife and you not saying nothing and carrying it like that, that don’t sit well with my spirit.”
+“The fact that it's people making rumors or thinking that you fucked my wife and you not saying nothing and carrying it like that, that don’t sit well with my spirit.”

 He goes on to reference Drake’s Scorpion cut “In My Feelings,” insinuating the Canadian rapper purposefully fueled rumors by making a song with the line “Kiki, do you love me?”
 Rumors later surfaced that “Kiki” might be a reference to an alleged relationship with Ye’s wife Kim Kardashian, which she has denied ever happened.